rzeldent/esp32cam-rtsp/README.md

 git clone https://github.com/rzeldent/esp32cam-rtsp.git
 ```

-go into the folder
+Go into the folder

 ```sh
 cd esp32cam-rtsp
 ```

-Next, the firmware has to be build and deployed to the ESP32.
+Next, the firmware has to be built and deployed to the ESP32.
 There are two flavours to do this; using the command line or the graphical interface of Visual Studio Code.

 ### Using the command line